Master Your Dreams: The 7 Steps of Goal Setting for Success

 • Why is this goal important to me?

-• How does this goal align with my core values and beliefs?
+• Does this goal align with my values and beliefs?

-• What sacrifices or changes am I willing to make to reach this goal?
+• Is it worth the effort?
+What sacrifices am I willing to make?

-1. Reflect on Your Values.
-Consider what principles and beliefs are most important to you.
-Your goals should align with these core values to ensure they are meaningful and fulfilling.
+1. Core Values Reflection Activity.
+What values and beliefs are most important to you?
+Whatever goals you set, they should align with these values and beliefs.
 For example:

 1. List your core values (e.g., integrity, security, adventure).
 Here a list of the common values